Cutting Diet Meal Plan – Overview

 - Increase your intake of fiber-rich meals.
 Non-starchy vegetables, which are high in fiber, provide more nutrients and can help you stay satiated for longer while on a calorie deficit.

 - Drink plenty of water.
-Staying hydrated can help you eat less and speed up your metabolism for a short time.
+Staying hydrated can help you eat less and speed up your metabolism quickly.

 - Meal prepping.
-Preparing meals ahead of time can save you time, keep you on track with your diet, and save you from succumbing to harmful food temptations.
+Preparing meals can save you time, keep you on track with your diet, and save you from succumbing to harmful food temptations.

 - Avoid liquid carbs.
 Sports drinks, soft drinks, and other sugar-sweetened liquids are devoid of micronutrients, may cause hunger, and aren’t as full as fiber-rich, whole foods.